British Columbia operates three business streams:

 - Located beyond 30km from a municipality of more than 75,000 population.

-- Demonstrated capacity to support foreign entrepreneurs with network of settlement and business support agencies.
+- Demonstrated capacity to support foreign entrepreneurs with a network of settlement and business support agencies.

 - Immigration and pilot-specific training must be completed by community representatives.